 For those teaching Life Skills, supported by comprehensive planning resources, the Chalklands Life Skills Curriculum aims to develop the passion and knowledge needed to inspire the children they teach, confidence with both what they are teaching and how to teach it, the expertise required to establish meaningful relationships with their children, and the support to champion their children.

 The PSHE/Life Skills Curriculum encompasses the DFE Personal, Social, Health and Economic education guidance, and the statutory Relationships, Sex and Health Education guidance.
 The acquisition and development of PSHE/Life Skills knowledge and skills begins in the Early Years - in particular, within the area of learning entitled ‘understanding the world’.
 Here we create an ethos of curiosity, exploration, and a love of learning through purposefully planned responses to children’s interests, continuous provision, high quality interactions, real-life experiences and a stimulating, enabling, language-rich indoor and outdoor learning environment.

-A well-delivered Life Skills programme starting at EYFS and continuing to the end of Key Stage 2, it is based on the ‘Jigsaw’ scheme which has an impact both on academic and non-academic outcomes (particularly for the most vulnerable and disadvantaged).
+A well-delivered Life Skills programme starting at EYFS and continuing to the end of Key Stage 2, is based on the ‘Jigsaw’ scheme which has an impact both on academic and non-academic outcomes.

-Life Skills planning at Whyteleafe is grouped into 6 units of work (Jigsaw puzzles) and these are broken down into lessons (Jigsaw pieces) for each year throughout the school.
+Life Skills planning at Whyteleafe is grouped into 6 units of work:

 Our aim at Whyteleafe is for our pupils to develop skills and attributes such as resilience, self-esteem, risk-management, teamwork and critical thinking in the context of learning and this links with our unique Whyteleafe wheel of learning and Whyteleafe behaviour sapphires (see diagrams below).